kaushikcfd/symoxide/README.md

-## SymOxide: Intermediate Represenation and Transformations for Computer Algebra
+## SymOxide: Intermediate Representation and Transformations for Computer Algebra Systems

 SymOxide has taken many design decisions from [Pymbolic](https://github.com/inducer/pymbolic) and could be called as